stori-es/stori_es-policy/stori_es-software_as_a_service_agreement.md

 **“Permission”** means the terms and conditions governing the uses of Recipient Content (such as a story) submitted by an End User through the Service.
 The specific terms and conditions of Permissions are the sole responsibility of Recipient.
 </li>
 <li>
-**“Privacy Policy”** means the online privacy notice that applies to the Service currently available at [ TODO ] as it may be updated by CU from time to time.
+**“Privacy Policy”** means the online privacy notice that applies to the Service currently available at [ https://github.com/stori-es/stori_es-policy/blob/master/stori_es-privacy_policy.md ] as it may be updated by CU from time to time.
 </li>
 <li>
 **“Recipient Content”** means a story or stories and all other data and information in any format, including, without limitation, text, images or other materials, created or supplied by Recipient or an End User through use of the Service or Optional Software.